ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 in this document, but are free to support or not support other registered function extensions.

 Implementations MUST NOT support function extensions that are not registered.

+Notes:

-Note: if an implementation supports a function extension that is not registered, the implementation will not conform to this specification until the function extension is registered.
+* If an implementation supports a function extension that is not registered, the implementation will not conform to this specification unless or until the function extension is registered.
-To support a new function extension in an implementation, it is recommended that the implementation behaves by default in a "strict" mode that conforms to this specification and provides some way of behaving in a "non-strict" mode that supports the new function extension.
+* An implementation may behave by default in a "strict" mode that conforms to this specification and offer some way of behaving in a "non-strict" mode that supports unregistered function extensions.
-This ensures that the default behaviour of the implementation does not mislead users into thinking that the function extension is interoperable.
+This ensures that the default behaviour of the implementation does not mislead users into thinking that uregistered function extensions can be used interoperably.
-To use the function extension successfully, users have to consciously choose to use non-strict mode.
-If the function extension is later registered, the implementation can then support the function extension in the default, strict mode.

 To define which function expressions are well typed, a type system is first introduced.